N0rthernL1ghts/ssh-tunnel/README.md

 TUNNEL_SERVICE

 ## Customize
-By default, tunneled service will be exposed on port 5100, however you can override that with SERVICE_EXPOSE_PORT environment variable.
+By default, tunneled service will be exposed on port 5100, however you can override that with LOCAL_SERVICE_PORT environment variable.

 ## Security
-This service works well even in very restricted environment, so feel free to drop all privileges as done in docker-compose.yml
+This service works well even in very restricted environment, so feel free to drop all privileges as done in `compose.yaml`

 ## Contributing